EVORA-project/evora-ontology/models/docs/File.md

 # Class: File (File)

-_Digital document or record stored in a specific format that contains data or information_
+_Digital document or record stored in a specific format that contains data or information._